-Tree All planning decisions, actions or by: Council Head of Preservation Orders advice/responses on behalf of the Local Planning Authority that relate to the protection of trees and falls within the list of Planning and Associated legislation/regulations are considered to fall within the delegation scheme and will be determined by officers, unless: 1.
+Subject Detail Delegated by: Delegated to: Tree Preservation Orders All planning decisions, actions or advice/responses on behalf of the Local Planning Authority that relate to the protection of trees and falls within the list of Planning and Associated legislation/regulations are considered to fall within the delegation scheme and will be determined by officers, unless: 1.
 Objections have been received where it is proposed that a tree preservation order protects a tree/trees previously unprotected; or 2.
 It is proposed that a tree be protected which is located on Council-owned land.
 In all cases relating to trees, decisions made using delegated powers shall be reported to members at Planning Committee within six months of the decision being made, for information purposes.
-Planning & Regeneration
+Council Head of Planning & Regeneration